 A corkscrew is an externally visible helical deformation of the entire cable due to broken copper strand wires.
 This is caused by subjecting the individual cores to mechanical loads during the bending process.
 A corkscrew is usually due to a faulty cable structure.
 Cores wound in layers with an outer jacket extruded like a hose or a missing core can cause problems here.
 In addition, an application outside of defined parameters (too tight a bend radius, too long travel) can lead to corkscrews.

-To avoid corkscrews, igus® relies on for cables with more than 12 cores.
+To avoid corkscrews, igus® relies on cores which are wound in bundles for cables with more than 12 cores.
 Cores are bundled meaning all cores move through the inner and outer radius of the bent cable several times at identical spacing distances.
 This ensures that the tensile and compressive forces are minimised and significantly lengthens the service life of a cable.

 With electric cables, core insulation damage can lead to short circuits.
 The cause can be material fatigue under constant bending stress or material abrasion within the cable structure.
 Single strand wire breakage of the conductor or the shield braiding result in perforation of the insulation.